Ford's European sales slide threatens revival plan

 In October, while GM was still in union talks over the possible closure of a German Opel plant after 2016, Ford announced the job cuts and the closure of factories in Genk, Belgium, and two British locations.

-Ford was the second big automaker to act on overcapacity after PSA Peugeot Citroen (PEUP.PA), whose solvency hangs on a rescue plan and plant closure unveiled three months earlier.
+Ford was the second big automaker to act on overcapacity after PSA Peugeot Citroen, whose solvency hangs on a rescue plan and plant closure unveiled three months earlier.

 Ford said in October its 18 percent capacity cut would restore European profitability by mid-decade - provided it also defended its slice of the contracting market.